AchiraALX/final_project/README.md

 ## Contact

-If you have any questions or feedback, please contact [Your Name] at [ed127720@students.mu.ac.ke].
+If you have any questions or feedback, please contact Jacob at [ed127720@students.mu.ac.ke].

 ---